cloudmesh/cloudmesh-slurm/README.md

 Followed by a reboot
 ```

-After activating venv and rebooting (as instructed in
+After activating venv with the source command. and rebooting
-console output), issue the commands:
+via `sudo reboot`, issue the commands:

 ```bash
 (ENV3) you@yourhostcomputer $ ssh red